LSM-based Storage Techniques: A Survey

-Luo and Carey~\cite{extended} presents two strategies for maintaining LSM-based secondary indexes and filters.
-The key insight is to maintain and exploit a primary key index, which only stores primary keys, to reduce disk I/Os.
-A validation strategy is proposed to maintain secondary indexes lazily in the background, eliminating the point lookup overhead.
-Queries must validate the search results from a secondary index for correctness either by fetching records directly from the primary index or by searching the primary key index to ensure that the returned primary keys still have the latest timestamps.
+Luo and Carey~\cite{extended} presented several techniques for the efficient exploitation and maintenance of LSM-based auxiliary structures, including secondary indexes and filters.
+They first conducted an experimental study to evaluate the effectiveness of various point lookup optimizations, including a newly proposed batched lookup algorithm that accesses components sequentially for a batch of keys, stateful \btree search cursors, and blocked bloom filters~\cite{block-bloomfilter2009}.
+They found that the batched lookup algorithm is the most effective optimization for reducing random I/Os, while the other two are mainly effective for non-selective queries at further reducing the in-memory search cost.
+To maintain auxiliary structures efficiently, two strategies were further proposed.
+The key insight is to maintain and exploit a primary key index, which only stores primary keys plus timestamps, to reduce disk I/Os.
+A validation strategy was proposed to maintain secondary indexes lazily in the background, eliminating the synchronous point lookup overhead.
+Queries must validate the primary keys returned by secondary indexes either by fetching records directly from the primary index or by searching the primary key index to ensure that the returned primary keys still have the latest timestamps.
 Secondary indexes are cleaned up efficiently in the background using the primary key index to avoid accessing full records; the basic idea for cleanup is to search the primary key index to validate whether each secondary index entry still has the latest timestamp, as in query validation.
-A mutable-bitmap strategy is introduced to efficiently maintain a primary index with filters.
-It attaches a mutable bitmap to each disk component so that the old records can be directly marked as deleted, thereby avoiding the need to maintain filters based on the old records.
+Compared to DELI~\cite{deli2015}, the validation strategy~\cite{extended} significantly reduces the I/O cost for cleaning up secondary indexes since only the primary key index is accessed.
+A mutable-bitmap strategy was also introduced to efficiently maintain a primary index with filters.
+It attaches a mutable bitmap to each disk component so that old records can be directly marked as deleted, thereby avoiding the need to maintain filters based on old records.